h-banii/hypr-shader-preview/README.md

 source then apply the shaders on it.
 But that requires creating an OBS plugin and it feels kinda overkill compared to this simple web page that works inside a regular browser...

+# Goals

+- [X] Compile and run Hyprland shaders
+- [X] Take screenshots in the browser
+- [ ] Record videos in the browser
+- [ ] Record gifs in the browser